metalcycling/openstructure/modules/base/doc/generic.rst

   * fit of a fragment inside an electron density map

 In OpenStructure this is supported by the use of generic properties.
-Most building blocks are derived from :class:`~ost.GenericPropertyContainer`, meaning that arbitrary key-value pairs can be stored in them.
+Most building blocks are derived from :class:`~ost.GenericPropContainer`, meaning that arbitrary key-value pairs can be stored in them.
 In essence, the following classes support generic properties: